matrix-org/matrix-ios-kit/README.rst

 ===========

 If you want to help to improve MatrixKit by adding new viewcontrollers, new views, new cellviews or whatever, this git repository contains a sample Xcode project for demoing all reusable UI.
-Please hack code on the `develop` branch and make git pull requests from it.
+Please hack on the `develop` branch and make git pull requests from it.

 As its dependencies are based on CocoaPods, you will need to run `pod install` before opening MatrixKit.xcworkspace.